 Miriam B. Factora, Ph.D.

-“Songs and Singing Games from Asia”
+“Songs, Singing Games and Dances from Asia”

-Morning: Phillippines and Japan
+Morning: Philippines and Japan

 Afternoon: China, Korea, Malaysia, and Sri Lanka

 Dr. Factora will have resources to share and will show examples using folk material to teach specific concepts to different age groups.
 Choral arrangements of some folk songs will also be shared.